EnigmaCurry/d.rymcg.tech/DIGITALOCEAN.md

 Logout from the droplet SSH connection, you probably won't ever need to login again unless there's a problem.
 You will now use docker exclusively from your local workstation (laptop).

+On your workstation, [install the docker client](https://docs.docker.com/engine/install/) (on Linux this is bundled as "docker engine", which includes both the client and the server, but you do not need to start the server on your workstation, you can run `systemctl mask docker` to prevent the service from starting).

 Test that the `DOCKER_HOST` connection is working from your local workstation: